 If you want to manage your photos, take a look at Tutor for Photos.
 And, of course, there is Tutor for iMovie.
 This seems to be a favorite for a lot of people.
 I think I know why, It’s just fun to make movies and iMovie makes it easy.

 Apple does have a few productivity apps available, and the best part is they are free.
 There is Numbers, which is equivalent to Excel.
 There is also Pages, which is equivalent to Word, and Keynote, which is equivalent to Powerpoint.
 These are all great apps and I believe they are easier to use than the Microsoft equivalents.
 I have tutorials for these, Tutor for Numbers, Tutor for Pages, and Tutor for Keynote.
 But if you want to use Word and Excel, I have tutorials on those too – Tutor for Word and Tutor for Excel.

 What about the iPad and iPhone?
-You may want to follow the same path and look at Tutor for iPhone: The Basics and Tutor for iPad: The Basics.
-I also have Tutor for iPhone: Beyond the Basics and Tutor for iPad: Beyond the Basics.
+You may want to follow the same path and look at Tutor for iPhone with iOS 10 and 11 and Tutor for iPad with iOS 10 and 11.
 With both of these I would recommend watching all the lessons.
 These small devices are quite powerful and you may find some feature that you may want to use hidden in these lessons.

 From there I would go to the core tutorials for each device again.
 Tutor for Contacts, Tutor for Calendar, etc. I also have Tutor for Photos and iMovie available for both the iPad and iPhone.
 Use the following links to see all the tutorials for the iPhone and all the tutorials for the iPad.